EddyVerbruggen/cordova-plugin-3dtouch/README.md

 You can configure up to four icons and they are 'cached' until you pass in a new set of icons.
 So you don't need to do this every time your app loads, but it can't really hurt.

 There are two types of icons supported currently" `iconType` and `iconTemplate`.
+The former is a (case insensitive) fixed list of:
+* iOS 9.0: Compose/Play/Pause/Add/Location/Search/Share
+* iOS 9.1: Prohibit/Contact/Home/MarkLocation/Favorite/Love/Cloud/Invitation/Confirmation/Mail/Message/Date/Time/CapturePhoto/CaptureVideo/Task/TaskCompleted/Alarm/Bookmark/Shuffle/Audio/Update

-The former is a fixed list of Compose/Play/Pause/Add/Location/Search/Share/Prohibit/Contact/Home/MarkLocation/Favorite/Love/Cloud/Invitation/Confirmation/Mail/Message/Date/Time/CapturePhoto/CaptureVideo/Task/TaskCompleted/Alarm/Bookmark/Shuffle/Audio/Update and have been provided by Apple and look great.
+These have been provided by Apple and look great.

 The `iconTemplate` can be used to provide your own icon.
 It must be a valid name of an icon template in your Assets catalog.